compsocialscience/summer-institute/2024/nairobi-mathematica/apply.md

 #### Can I apply to more than one Summer Institute location?

 Yes, but not at the same time.
-For example, you can apply to SICSS-\_\_\_\_\_, and then if you are not accepted you can apply to one of the other locations if it has a later deadline.
+For example, you can apply to SICSS-Nairobi/Mathematica, and then if you are not accepted you can apply to one of the other locations if it has a later deadline.
 However, you cannot have an applications under review at two locations simultaneously.

 #### Can I participate in SICSS-\_\_\_\_\_ if I have already participated in SICSS at another location?